SSH client config options

 matters: place narrow host blocks above a final catch-all Host *.

-The keyword families are:
+The five keyword families

 - Connection —